monokrome/puppet-roles/README.md

 configurations composed of multiple types of scripts in the different formats supported by cloud-init, take a look at [ec2-rolegen][1].

-Now, if you have pluginsync set to true on your server and client - you will be able to access the *role* fact on your puppetmaster via the $role varialble.
-This configuration may not actually be required on both your master and agent - post an issue if you have details.
+Now, if you have pluginsync set to true on your agents - you will be able to access the *role* fact on your puppetmaster via the $role varialble.

 Now, your site.pp can be as simple as the following in order to provide the functionality of roles to all of your agents: